ofhippo/fogdash/README.md

 * `team`: The FogBugz project id (`ixFixFor` in FB API speak)
 * `sprintStartHour`: The hour of the day (0-23) that your sprint starts.
 We use this to exclude the planning meeting.
 * `sprintEndHour`: The hour of the day (0-23) that marks the end of your sprint.
 We use this exclude the demo and retrospective.
+* `pollSeconds`: Please do not hammer FogBugz.
+We use the licensed self-hosted version.

 # License